-The OE/OE English/Math Computer Lab is available for students enrolled in OE/OE courses.
+The Self-Paced Studies Lab for English and Math is available for students enrolled in Self-Paced Studies courses.
 Located in Lafayette Hall in Room A227, it is a drop-in lab.
-Students do not need an appointment and tutoring is available for Math 075, Math 095, English 013 and English 043.
+Students do not need an appointment and tutoring is available for MAT 075, MAT 095, ENG 013 and ENG 043.
 Lab hours are posted each semester.